AlabamaASRL/asset_asrl/doc/examples/ReentryExample.rst

         return qa*qr

 Next we must define a suitable initial guess for the optimization.
-Bett's problem definition places an upper limit of 2500sec on this problem, so we will assume an initial guess of slightly less than this value (tf=1800 sec).
-We are given initial and terminal values of the altitude,velocity, and gamma, so it is natural to construct to the initial guess for these state variables linear functions over the interval (0,tf).For theta we only have an initial condition, so we assume that it's final value is proportional to the integral of the velocity divided by the radius of the Earth and then interpolate linearly.
+Bett's problem definition places an upper limit of 2500 sec on this problem, so we will assume an initial guess of slightly less than this value (code:`tf=1800` sec).
+We are given initial and terminal values of the altitude, velocity, and gamma, so it is natural to construct to the initial guess for these state variables linear functions over the interval (0, tf).For :math:`\theta` we only have an initial condition, so we assume that it's final value is proportional to the integral of the velocity divided by the radius of the Earth and then interpolate linearly.
-Psi is also only given an initial value and we have no good physical intuition for how it will evolve so our initial guess assumes that it is constant.
+:math:`\psi` is also only given an initial value and we have no good physical intuition for how it will evolve so our initial guess assumes that it is constant.
 For both controls, we just assume that they are 0.

 .. code-block:: python